jo3-l/yag-template-lsp/README.md

 ## Features

+Most basic LSP features are supported, notably:

-- Syntax highlighting
+- syntax highlighting
-- Error reporting as you type
+- error reporting as you type
-- Basic code completion for variable and function names
+- basic code completion for variable and function names
-- Hover documentation for functions
+- hover documentation for functions
-- Inlay hints for function parameter names
+- inlay hints for function parameter names

+in addition to the following niceties:

+- variable renaming
-- Goto definition for variables
+- goto definition for variables
-- Find all references for functions and variables
+- find all references for functions and variables
-- Automatic indentation
+- automatic indentation
-- Folding ranges
+- folding ranges

 ## Roadmap

-The following are relatively straightforward changes that are planned for the near future:

-- [ ] Automated variable renaming

-In the medium term, we would also like to implement:
+In the medium term, we would like to implement:

 - [ ] Lints for common code issues, e.g., checking `printf` format verbs
 - [ ] Type-aware code completion
   - A partial type-checker implementation is in the [`feat/typechecking`][typeck-branch] branch, save function overload resolution and language server integration.

-Finally, as a low-priority, long-term goal, we hope to better modularize and test the language server implementation (and indeed the project as a whole.)
+As a low-priority, long-term goal, we hope to better modularize and test the language server implementation (and indeed the project as a whole.)

 [typeck-branch]: https://github.com/jo3-l/yag-template-lsp/tree/feat/typechecking